bikeshaving/crank/docs/WIP.md

 ### Copy
 It‘s often fine to rerender Crank components, because elements are diffed, persistent between renders, and unnecessary mutations are avoided.
 However, sometimes you might want to prevent a child from updating when the parent rerenders, perhaps because a certain prop hasn’t changed, or perhaps because you want to batch updates from the parent.
 To do this, you can use the `Copy` tag to indicate to Crank that you don’t want to update a previously rendered element or any of its children.

-TODO: Show an example
+TODO: Provide an example

 ### Asynchronous Components
-So far, every component we’ve seen has worked synchronusly, and Crank will respect this as a decision made by the developer by rendering these components synchronously.
+So far, every component we’ve seen has worked synchronusly, and Crank will respect this as a decision made by the developer by rendering the components synchronously.
 However, modern JavaScript includes promises and `async`/`await`, allowing developers to use async code.
 Crank therefore allows components to be asynchronous functions as well.

 ```jsx
 async function IPAddress () {